40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-ELB-ILB/README.md

 ### Troubleshooting Standard Public IP

-The standard public ip has some extra features like zone redundancy.
-The most important item property of this Standard SKU resource is that inbound communication fails until an network security group is associated with the network interface or subnet that allows the inbound traffic.
+The standard public IP has some extra features like zone redundancy.
+The most important property of this Standard SKU resource is that inbound communication fails until a network security group is associated with the network interface or subnet that allows the inbound traffic.

 More information can be found [here](https://docs.microsoft.com/en-us/azure/virtual-network/public-ip-addresses#standard)